curl/everything-curl/http-auth.md

 If you'd rather have curl first *test* if the authentication is really required, you can ask curl to figure that out and then automatically use the most safe method it knows about with `--anyauth`.
-This makes curl try the requeste unautenticated, and then switch over to authentication if necessary:
+This makes curl try the request unauthenticated, and then switch over to authentication if necessary:

     curl --anyauth --user daniel:secret http://example.com/